 Kathy Day, APR, is president of KD/PR Virtual.
 Kathy leads a team of subcontractors and handles the new business development, strategy, planning and account supervision duties for KD/PR clients.

-Kathy has more than 25 years of experience working as a public relations professional in Alaska, including owning her own company for 16 years.
+Kathy has more than 25 years of experience working as a public relations professional in Alaska, including owning her own company for 18 years.
 Kathy’s strengths include crisis communications, media training, media relations, copywriting, social media, special events, community relations and public relations planning.
-Kathy also is one of only two Constant Contact Authorized Leading Experts (ALEs) in the state of Alaska.
+Kathy also is a Solution Provider for Constant Contact, and she is the Content Coordinator for South Anchorage Hillside Living Magazine.

 Kim Taggart is the owner of Kim Taggart Media Services, a leading independent media planning and buying agency.
 She develops the marketing and advertising strategies for a portfolio of companies in Alaska creating extremely effective results for their clients through innovative measured and focused advertising and media strategies.
 She joined the KD/PR Virtual team in 2008.